Sol Invictus Nemesis 400 – adventure scrambler build Ep2

 After tear down, and removing the speedo and ignition key, the headlight mounting frame revealed on the nemesis was a simple thing to modify and suit what I needed.
 The Nemesis will take shape as a modern, capable adventure bike, but with a nod to the 60’s off road pioneers.
 Spurred on by watching a Hare and Hound documentary the desert sled style was front of mind.

 That said, I cannot help myself but to change things up and do it my way.
-The front scrambler headlight plate will be kitted out with a 4.5” PBM LED headlight, and a tiny but bright STEDI LED spotlight for the high beam.
+The front scrambler headlight plate will be kitted out with a Purpose Built Moto 4.5″ LED Headlight, and a tiny but bright STEDI LED spotlight for the high beam.
 These will be mounted offset to center in a hand fabricated Aluminium shroud.

 Building off the 4 x M6 mounts that were welded onto the factory headlight bracket.
 I template and cut out a 3mm aluminium plate, drill the mount holes and mock up in place to decide where I’m mounting the lights.
 Before finalising that I make sure that the cut outs where the LED will protrude through will clear any mounts.